Mirantis/lens-extension-cc/README.md

     - Access tokens (which are obtained by the extension when you [authorize access](#authorization-flow) to your management clusters) have a ~5 minute lifespan and come with refresh tokens that last up to ~30 minutes.
     - Typically, the extension is able to renew these tokens for a few hours, but once the renewal is no longer possible (for security reasons, a more recent authorization becomes necessary), a management cluster will become disconnected even while Lens is still running.
     - Quitting Lens for more than 30 minutes will definitely result in disconnection as the access token (which has a ~5 minute lifespan) as well as the refresh token, which has a ~30 minute lifespan, will both have expired.
+- Lens keeps toggling my browser to authenticate with a synced cluster.
+    - This appears to be an issue with Lens, not the extension.
+The kubeconfig provided to Lens for the synced cluster is valid, though it's different from kubeconfigs normally used by Lens in that it doesn't contain any offline tokens.
+Instead, it causes Lens to go through the `kube-login` binary (bundled with the extension) to obtain SSO tokens, and `kube-login` goes through your system's default browser to obtain those tokens.
+    - Quitting and restarting Lens normally fixes the issue.
+    - If the issue persists after quitting Lens (and leaving it closed because you don't need to use it for a while), then you may need to check for rogue Lens-related processes in your operating system's process explorer app and kill those lingering ones for the behavior to stop.

 ## Security